-One benefit of constantly staying in touch with existing customers is that it allows you to be proactive in keeping them.
-If your business only communicates with customers when it’s time for their renewal or repurchase, they may shop elsewhere for their products and services.
+One benefit of constantly staying in touch with existing customers is that it allows you to be proactive in retaining them.
+If your business only communicates with customers when it’s time for their renewal or to make a repeat purchase, they may shop elsewhere for their products and services.
 In fact, when companies have a history of transparency and proactive communication, nine out of 10 customers are likely to give them a second chance even after a bad experience.

-Why Having a CRM-powered Customer Retention Strategy Is Important
+Why Having a CRM-powered Customer Retention Strategy Is Essential

-A high customer retention rate equates to consistent, repeat revenue without the high cost of acquiring new business through practices like purchasing leads or attending trade shows.
+High customer retention rates equate to consistent, recurring revenue without the high cost of acquiring new business through practices like lead purchasing or advertising.
 However, this benefit is often forgotten.
-For example, 44% of businesses focus on customer acquisition while only 18% focus on customer retention, even though you’re 50% more likely to get an existing customer to try a new product or service compared to a new customer.
+In fact, 44% of businesses focus on customer acquisition while only 18% focus on customer retention.
+This wastes the opportunity to easily convince an existing customer, who is 50% more likely to try a new product or service than a new customer.

-A high customer retention rate is not without its cost, but a CRM makes it easier to achieve because it can put many tasks related to customer empowerment, experience management, and engagement on autopilot through workflow automation capabilities.
-This saves your business time and money.
+A high customer retention rate is not without its cost, but a CRM makes it easier to achieve.
+By using a robust CRM system, you can put many tasks related to experience management and engagement on autopilot through workflow automation capabilities, saving your business time and money.

 Benefits of Using a CRM Customer Retention Strategy

-High customer retention empowered through proper use of a CRM software system has extremely valuable benefits both financially and to your company’s brand because it means customers are continuously purchasing from your business, increasing sales, and are satisfied to the point that they have a positive image of your company.
+Excellent customer retention empowered through proper use of a CRM system has valuable benefits both financially and to your company’s brand.
+It means customers are continuously purchasing from your business, increasing sales, and are satisfied to the point that they have a positive image of your company.